 An SPF record is used to tell a receiving mail server that the email being sent out by the Atlas relay server isn’t spam.
 If you add the following records to your DNS it should eliminate most of the bounce backs, particularly in the mass communicator.

-If you use Microsoft Outlook Online* as your email provider add the following as a TXT record:
+If you use Microsoft Outlook Online* as your email provider add the following as a TXT record, using "@" as your hostname:

 *How do I tell if I use Microsoft Outlook Online?
 The easiest answer is to ask your IT person.
 If that isn’t possible then you can go to http://mxtoolbox.com and type your domain into the Domain Name: search field and hit MX Lookup.
 This will bring up information about your domain including the Hostname.
 If the Hostname includes outlook.com at any point then you need to use the above record.

-Everyone else who doesn’t use Microsoft Outlook Online needs to add the following as a TXT record:
+Everyone else who doesn’t use Microsoft Outlook Online needs to add the following as a TXT record, using "@" as your hostname:

 v=spf1 include:relay1.weblinkinternational.com -all